 Write a novel of 50,000 words.
 In one month.
 That's the challenge of NaNoWriMo, or National Novel Writing Month, a worldwide event occurring every November.

 Hundreds of thousands of participants support each other through web-based social networks provided by the sponsoring organization, The Office of Letters and Light (OLL).
-The event has been so popular, OLL decided to expand the program to three months of the year, planning "Camp NaNoWriMo" to launch for July and August, 2011.
+The event was so popular, OLL decided to expand the program to three months of the year, planning "Camp NaNoWriMo" to launch in summertime.

 But they knew they faced a challenge of scalability.
 Rather than burden the content management system behind their existing websites with even more participants, they wanted a truly robust web application to handle the increased content and traffic.